bugsnag/bugsnag-js/UPGRADING.md

 ### Plugins

-In order to work, The React and Vue plugin both require a reference to the respective framework to be passed in.
+In order to work, the React and Vue plugins both require a reference to the respective framework to be passed in.
 This was required in the constructor, which meant there was no way to load Bugsnag _before_ the framework.
 To support this, we now support supplying the framework reference _after_ Bugsnag has started.

 Note that the existing usage is still supported.